liddiard/google-sheet-s3/README.md

 1. If you don't have one already, [create an Amazon AWS account](https://aws.amazon.com).
 2. If you don't have one already, [create an AWS S3 bucket](https://s3.console.aws.amazon.com/s3/).
-3. If you don't have them already, [generate AWS Security credentials](https://console.aws.amazon.com/iam/home?nc2=h_m_sc#users) that have write permissions to your S3 bucket.
+3. If you don't have one already, [create an IAM user](https://console.aws.amazon.com/iam/home?nc2=h_m_sc#users) that has write permission to your S3 bucket.
+You'll need these credentials later.
 4. Add a **bucket policy** that enables public viewing of the published JSON.
 To enable, go to your [S3 Management Console](https://s3.console.aws.amazon.com/s3/), click your bucket's name > Permissions tab > Bucket policy > enter your policy (sample to paste below) > click Save.
 5. If you're going to be accessing the published JSON data from a web browser, you will also need to add a **CORS policy** to your S3 bucket that allows GET requests from whatever origin (domain name) you want to access your data from.
 To add a policy, go to your [S3 Management Console](https://s3.console.aws.amazon.com/s3/), click your bucket's name > Permissions tab > CORS configuration > enter your policy (sample to paste below) > click Save.